 i.
 “The term ‘pleaded with the Lord’ comes from a word meaning ‘to be sick,’ implying weakness and dependency.
 Jehoahaz was at the end of his rope.”
 (Dilday)

 ii.
 “This restoration to prosperity began under Joash son of Jehoahaz, and culminated during the reign of his grandson Jeroboam II.
 So prayer is frequently answered after the petitioner has passed away.”
 (Knapp)

 2. (5-9) The rest of Jehoahaz’s reign.

 a.
-Then the Lord gave Israel a deliverer: This reminds us of the pattern often seen in the Book of Judges.
-Israel slipped into apostasy, God allowed them to be humbled under the enemies, they cried out to the Lord, and then He sent a deliverer, and Israel escaped from under the hand of the Syrians.
+Then the LORD gave Israel a deliverer: This reminds us of the pattern often seen in the Book of Judges.
+Israel slipped into apostasy, God allowed them to be humbled under the enemies, they cried out to the LORD, and then He sent a deliverer, so that Israel escaped from under the hand of the Syrians.

 b.
 Nevertheless they did not depart from the sins of the house of Jeroboam: Though God answered their prayer and sent a deliverer, Israel continued in their false worship of the true God.
 Men often consider this to be a small and inconsequential sin, and excuse the idolatry under the claim of good intentions.

 i.
 “Israel’s repentance was only half-hearted; they repented because they suffered.
 They repented because of the suffering rather than because of the sin.
 They went back to the sin after they escaped from the sorrow.”
 (Spurgeon)